FayKn/BkChess/README.md

 - The bichop aka clown has an AOE distraction effect, the blocks in front of it is are confused and won't be able to move except for the king because he's based.
 Can walk 1 step each direction
   ![clown movement](clownMovement.png)
+- If movement fields of clowns overlaps and the other clown moves the clown will need to move to reset it because attention has been stolen
+- Clowns can't distract other clowns

-- Queen only moves 1 step in any direction and can't kill anything because she's old and decrepid, when she dies skip 2 turns
+- Queen only moves 1 step in any direction and can't kill anything because she's old and decrepit, when she dies skip 2 turns

 The code is a mess right now and I should maybe fix it sometime...